ksu-cs-textbooks/cis526/content/03-asynchronous-js/05-web-workers.md

 ## The Web Worker Context

 For the JavaScript executing in the web worker, the context is a bit different.
 First, there is no document object model, as the web worker cannot make changes to the user interface.
 Likewise there is no global `window` object.
-However, many of the normal global functions and properties _not_ related to the user interface are available, see [functions and classes avaialble to web workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Functions_and_classes_available_to_workers) for details.
+However, many of the normal global functions and properties _not_ related to the user interface are available, see [functions and classes available to web workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Functions_and_classes_available_to_workers) for details.

 The web worker has its own unique global scope, so any variables declared in your main thread won't exist here.
 Likewise, varibles declared in the worker will not exist in the main scope either.
 The global scope of the worker has mirror events and properties to the `Worker` - we can listen for messages from the main thread using the `onmessage` and `onmessageerror` properties, and send messages back to the main thread with `postMessage()`.